 To pursue a medical lab technician career, one must have a high school diploma and professional diploma or associate degree.
 In addition to primary education, one has to achieve certification from the regulatory body.
 In Ontario, medical lab technicians must clear MLPAO certification.

-How to apply for the MLT/A course?
+How to apply for the Medical Lab Technician/ Assistant course in Canada?

 Apply to Biztech college that focuses on the students’ job readiness and offers short duration, cost-effective, and career-oriented diploma and certificate programs in healthcare.